isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 </table>
 <p></p>
 <h4><strong>CPF Nomination</strong></h4>
-<p><strong>How It Protects Loved Ones:</strong> Guarantees your CPF savings
+<p><strong>How It Protects Loved Ones:</strong> Ensures your CPF savings are
-are distributed as intended, providing financial security for your family.
+distributed as intended, providing financial security for your family.
-<br><strong>Purpose:</strong> Directs your CPF savings to specific beneficiaries.
+<br><strong>Purpose:</strong> Disburses your CPF savings to beneficiaries you
+choose, swiftly and conveniently.
 <br><strong>What you need:</strong>
 </p>
 <ul data-tight="true" class="tight">